vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 21 Expressed by spiral symbol.

 22 Irregular for trim. śattame, maybe under influence of the following dvāvim. śatime, which is haplographic for dvāvim. śatitame (Oberlies 2003, 127).
 As argued above the year 30 is best explained, if we assume that it refers to regnal years.
-The only dated Maukhari inscription (the Haraha Inscription of ¯Iśānavarman, EI XIV, 110–20) is assigned to the Vikrama Era, 611 (ad 554).
+The only dated Maukhari inscription (the Haraha Inscription of Īśānavarman, EI XIV, 110–20) is assigned to the Vikrama Era, 611 (ad 554).
 The dates on the Maukhari coins are problematic: difficult to read and difficult to assign to any known era (see Burn 1906; EI XIV, 113; HCI III, 70).
 I presume with Asher, Neuss, and Singh that the present ‘year 30’ refers to the thirtieth year of Udayasena’s governorship (rājya).

 23 Maybe to be emended to asyām. .
 As it stands, I take this synonymous with atra or iha.
 24 The reading ◦rājodayasena◦ was first proposed by Banerji and taken over by all later editors.
 That we are here concerned with a feudatory rather than a sovereign king follows from his titles (three (of five) Mahāśabdas), bestowed upon him by a suzerain: mahāsāmanta, ‘feudatory’; mahāpratīhāra, ‘chief chamberlain’; mahārāja, ‘viceroy’.
 The monarch who had bestowed these titles may have been either Sarvavarman or Avanti- ´ varman, Maukhari kings of Kanauj, who were themselves called great on account of their overlordship of Magadhā’ (magadhādhipatyamahatām), in the Sirpur Laks.maṇa Temple Stone Inscription of the time of Sivagupta Bālārjuna ´ (Shastri 1995 II, 143; EI XI, 191).
 25 For this reading see above n.
 20 on p.
 396. As has been remarked by Sanderson (e mail 15-2-2012), the beginning with bhā suggests a Pāśupata name, but no satisfactory interpretation has suggested itself.
-I conjecture bhān¯udayim. , assuming that the curve to the left at the bottom (note also the little vertical stroke above the aks.ara) indicate the long vowel ¯u; cf. nu in line 18.
+I conjecture bhānūdayim. , assuming that the curve to the left at the bottom (note also the little vertical stroke above the aks.ara) indicate the long vowel ū; cf. nu in line 18.
 The noun udayin is declined here as a vowel stem in i (Oberlies 2003, 94).

 26 Banerji reads mat.ham etat kāritaka ˙m, but Majumdar noted that the inscription actually reads mayetat kāritakam. .
 We agree with Banerji, just as Neuss (cf. Srinivasan 1991, 315).
 The end of this sentence kāritakam. remains noticeable (cf. Fleet in CII III, 69, 113, 135; Oberlies 2003, 267 n.
 3).